Improve environmental efficiencies in fuel standards and design

 Regarding the fit with urban environments, “electric vehicles are suitable for duty cycles in (sub-)urban areas involving a low daily driving range and a relatively low load capacity.
 Also they work best when driving at low speed on flat terrain.
 Charging stations should be available at regular intervals and charging times of more than 30 minutes are required to utilise electric vehicles to their full potential ....
 Electric freight vehicles are best suited for last mile deliveries in compact cities involving short distance” (ENCLOSE, 2014).
 Range can be an issue (150-200 km a day is feasible), and there can be issues with draw on the battery from heating and cooling in extreme weather.
 There are payload losses because of battery weight and elevated floors to accommodate the battery’s space requirements (ENCLOSE, 2014).
 Although the 20 ft container is the dominant size and would not fit on such trucks, there are currently also 6, 8 and 10 ft containers that are more suitable.

 There are several strategies provinces and municipalities can employ to encourage electric truck / van fleets.
 Roads are primarily owned and maintained by different levels of government.
 They have the authority to regulate what goes on the road.
-Provinces uses vehicle registration infrastructure to regulate the types of vehicles permitted.
+Provinces use vehicle registration infrastructure to regulate the types of vehicles permitted.
 For example, the Ontario Highway Traffic Act allows regulations for the type of equipment and vehicle registration.
+Quebec offers $8000 rebates to consumers and businesses for zero emission vehicles (ZEVs) of $60,000 or less.
+BC's Specialty Use Vehicle Incentive has the strongest program which all provinces should adapt, recouping 1/3 of the purchase price, up to $100,000 (or 2/3 for tourism and hospitality) for medium and heavy duty ZEVs (Wallcraft, 2021).

 Municipalities are permitted to regulate the types of vehicles and the amount of noise, fumes and smoke they generate.
 Electric vehicles produce minimal noise, and no combustion fumes.
 Toronto has an idling by-law.
 If you’re vehicle doesn’t idle, that provides a delivery advantage.
 Some municipal jurisdictions have developed and implemented delivery service plans for cities to reduce pollution and noise.
 These have numerous dimensions.
 Some European cities have established low – emission zones, accessed only by low emission vehicles (ENCLOSE, 2014).
 Off-hour delivery is feasible in residential areas if a vehicle is green, quiet and the route is optimized to assure efficient delivery.
 Under those conditions, qualifying vehicles can delivery anytime, otherwise time restrictions are imposed, particularly night time restrictions.
 Special parking zones exist for delivery e-trucks with charging stations in some German cities.
 Allowing electric freight vehicles free passage on toll roads is another proposal (ENCLOSE, 2014).
 Toronto’s municipal code (chapter 591) already exempts electric cars from the definition of a motor vehicle so this could be extended to electric freight trucks.
 This would facilitate exemption from rules on unloading in specified zones at restricted times.
 Toronto also has rules on loading standards for new developments, and these are more onerous in the downtown area (MMM Group, 2009), but could be relaxed if the locations were serviced by electric freight vehicles.
 Since charging stations is important infrastructure for electric vehicles, installing charging stations on those sites would also enhance the viability of the approach.
 Tax credits are provided in some parts of the US to commercial applicants installing such stations (ENCLOSE, 2014).
 If public and parapublic agencies were to institute progressive fleet replacement programmes involving electric vehicles and charging infrastructure, the utility of e-trucks would be accelerated.